whiprandolph/bestseller/Scratch/Revolutionary Activities.md

-### 17 - REORG - Build Spiritual Strength with Others
+### 17 - Build Spiritual Strength with Others

-<b><div class="rev-act"><div class="rev-act-header">Revolutionary Activity #31<br/>Serve the Earth Together</div>
-</b><div class="rev-act-body">People can have unity when they all deeply care about the same things.
-This is part of the magic of the Haudenosaunee's Thanksgiving Address -- among other things, it's a public statement where they remind themselves of their shared gratitude for the Earth, and how important the Earth is to them.<br/><br/>Build unity with others by caring for the Earth together.
-Whether you're protecting a forest or river from destruction or pollution, or enriching the soil or creating new bird habitat, find a practical way to work with others to give back to the nonhumans who give us humans so much.</div></div>

-<b><div class="rev-act"><div class="rev-act-header">Revolutionary Activity #32<br/>Talk clearly about the kind of friendship you want</div>
+<b><div class="rev-act"><div class="rev-act-header">Revolutionary Activity #31<br/>Talk clearly about the kind of friendship you want</div>
 </b><div class="rev-act-body">Think about what kind of friendships you want.
-Approach someone with whom you want a deep friendship, and ask if they'd like to discuss the sort of relationship you two could have.
-Tell them clearly what you want, such as a friendship where each person can rely on the other to tell the truth, to share, and support each other in hard times.
+Approach someone with whom you want a strong friendship, and ask if they'd like to discuss the sort of relationship you two could have.
+Tell them clearly what you want, such as a friendship where each person can rely on the other to tell the truth, to share, and protect and support each other in hard times.
 Tell them that you're willing to commit to these things -- whatever qualities you choose -- to make this friendship real.
 Ask them what they want in the friendship and what they will commit to.
 Find common ground, so you're both excited about the quality of friendship you're committing to have with each other.<br/><br/>When you set clear, high standards and meet them, and help each other grow from mistakes, this creates deep trust faster than just "letting the relationship happen."</div></div>

+<b><div class="rev-act"><div class="rev-act-header">Revolutionary Activity #32<br/>Serve the Earth Together</div>
+</b><div class="rev-act-body">People can have unity when they all deeply care about the same things.
+This is part of the magic of the Haudenosaunee's Thanksgiving Address -- among other things, it's a public statement where they remind themselves of their shared gratitude for the Earth, and how important the Earth is to them.<br/><br/>Build unity with others by caring for the Earth together.
+Whether you're protecting a forest or river from destruction or pollution, or enriching the soil or creating new bird habitat, find a practical way to work with others to give back to the nonhumans who give us humans so much.</div></div>

 <b><div class="rev-act"><div class="rev-act-header">Revolutionary Activity #33<br/>What does your path back to grace look like?</div>
 </b><div class="rev-act-body">Think of someone who disappointed you recently.
 Perhaps they lied to you or didn't keep a promise.
-What words would you need to hear from them, and what actions would you need to see, for you to begin trusting them again?
-If you were in their shoes, and you realized you'd made a mistake, what would you say or do to regain people's trust?</div></div>
+Decide what words you would need to hear from them, and what actions you would need to see for you to begin trusting them again.
+Imagine if you were in their shoes, and you realized you'd made a mistake.
+Think if you would want to be treated the same way.</div></div>